-Dealing with a cancelation of contract from your client isn’t ideal for any business owner.
-But luckily, it’s a much easier situation to handle when you have clear contracts and processes in place for moving forward.
-Learn how you can protect against cancellations and handle them with ease.
+Dealing with a canceled contract from your client isn’t ideal for any business owner.
+Luckily, it’s a much easier situation to handle when there are clear contracts and processes in place for moving forward when a customer wants to cancel a contract.
+Learn how you can protect yourself against cancellations and handle them with ease.

 It’s every independent business owner’s dream: to have a roster of clients who you love to work with and hopefully, who love working with you, too.
 Working with your ideal clients makes your job so much easier and more enjoyable.

-Whatever the reason, you’ll likely have at least one client who wants to cancel a contract with you at some point.
+Whatever the reason, at some point you’ll likely be faced with a situation where a customer wants to cancel a contract with you.
 It helps to be prepared for that situation before it happens.
-Here are some tips on how to handle client contract cancellations:
+Here are some tips on how to handle client contract cancellations.

 What role do contracts play in cancellation?

 What happens if you don’t have a contract and a client wants to cancel?
 Not to be a Debbie Downer, but you may be SOL (simply outta luck), my friend.
-I can’t say often enough how important it is to protect your business with contracts.
+I can’t say often enough how important it is to protect you and your clients with business contracts.

 Contracts protect both you and your clients, set boundaries, and lay out all your ground rules for your working relationship.
 Without a contract in place, you can be terminated instantly or even miss out on pay.